BlogTalkRadio/Roque/Roque.Service/WorkerUtils/README.worker.md

 On development you can run roque in console mode.
 That way you can debug step-by-step or test your subscriber looking at verbose output.

-For console mode to work you'll need to copy Roque binaries to the project output folder.
-You can do that by opening a console at the project output folder and execute ```roque copybinaries```.
-This will copy the roque binaries from the to current folder (eg. bin/Debug or bin/Local).

-Note: you can find roque.exe on the /tools folder on Roque nuget package.

-If you clear the bin folder or Roque package is updated, you'll need to run this command again.

-Now you can open a console at the output folder (eg. bin/Local) and run roque.

-    roque work # start all workers in config with autoStart=true (simulate windows service execution) roque status # check status of queues roque events # check established event subscriptions

-    # run worker attaching debugger
-    roque work /debug

-Run roque.exe without arguments to see all options.
+When install Roque.Worker package you'll get powershell command that you can run from the VisualStudio Package Manager Console.

+IMPORTANT: Before running commands on Package Manager Console check the selected default project.

+Now you can type ```Roque-``` and press TAB to see the list:

+    Roque-Work // start "roque work" in a new console windows Roque-Work-Debug // start "roque work /debug" in a new console windows Roque-Status // show queues status
+    Roque-Events // show event subscriptions
+    Roque-Run <params> // run any roque <params> command on the Package Manager console

+These commands will always copy (and update only when needed) roque binaries to output dir (they use ```roque copybinaries``` command).

 Roque supports hot-deploy, so if you have roque running you can just build the project and roque will reload automatically: